-Retirement Plans (03) 383,952
+Retirement Plans (03) 482,683

 The IATTC's pension plan is administered by the International Fisheries Commissions Pension Society (IFCPS) in Ottawa, under a deposit administration plan that provides level funding over periods of approximately three years.
-The administrative costs of the IFCPS are expected to increase in the future and a reduced return on the pension funds invested has required a higher funding by the Commission for the plan.
-During FY 2002 a defined contribution plan was introduced for new employees in place of the existing defined benefit plan.
+A reduced return on the pension funds invested has required a higher funding by the Commission for the plan during 2006-2008.
+In FY 2002 a defined contribution plan was introduced for new employees in place of the existing defined benefit plan.

-Group Insurance (04) 337,004
+Group Insurance (04) 329,890

 California Workmen's Compensation, life, disability, medical, dental and accident insurance.
-The costs of insurance, particularly medical insurance, are currently rising much faster than the rate of inflation.
+The cost of medical insurance is rising much faster than the rate of inflation, but this has been offset by reductions in Workmen's Compensation insurance.